ilyes-ced/torrent/READme.md

     - [x] managing connections and pieces
     - [x] downloading pieces
     - [ ] writing pieces to files
+    - [ ] make it work with both single file and multiple files torrents

 ## extra features to implement